This post is part of D/S Women’s History Month series, click here for more women from our alchemical past.

 I could go on, let’s just say it was a tough time.
 From the third century on, Miriam is referenced in great detail in alchemical works and early chemistry, but there are no contemporary accounts of her life.
 There are also accounts of her deeds that vary widely.
 For instance, she is mentioned as being the teacher of Democritus ( c.
 460 – c.
 370 B.C.E.) in Egypt, as well as Alexander the Great (356 – 323 B.C.E) when he was in Syria, and also being a student of Plato (c.
 427 – c.
 347 B.C.E) in Greece.

 To be fair Miriam’s teaching credits didn’t get added to her CV until much later, but unless she succeeded in making a Philosopher’s Stone, she didn’t do all the things credited to her but, does that mean she is fictitious?
-You know how on the internet people say “photos or it didn’t happen,” for academics it’s, “corroborating sources to support your existence or you may not be real”.
+You know how on the internet people say “photos or it didn’t happen,” for academics, it’s, “corroborating sources to support your existence or you may not be real”.

-It’s not an unreasonable position to take, but part of the reason her existence was called into question was because she was female.
+It’s not an unreasonable position to take, but part of the reason her existence was called into question was that she was female.
 Surely, no Greek man would follow a female teacher.
 That raises the question, why would Zosimos benefit in making her up or promoting her if there was any doubt about her validity?
 By the time of his writing the thriving Jewish population of Alexandria, with roots going back to the conquest by Alexander the Great, had been, as Trajan’s general reported to him, “extinguished from the city” through genocide and exile.
 There is a theory that maybe Miriam was Gnostic or an early convert to Christianity, which may be true, but the Christians were not doing too well at the time either and were firmly against Platonic thought.
 Then there is the issue of gender.

 In the Hellenistic world, even in Hellenized Egypt, women had no rights.
 Legally speaking, a woman was the property of her father until ownership transferred to a husband.
 They had no right to citizenship, property, or even freedom of movement.
 Most wealthy women were kept in what was grossly referred to as “Oriental Seclusion”, basically house arrest.
-This is in opposition to freedoms women had under earlier Egyptian dynasties, but at this time, there was two Egypts.
+This is in opposition to freedoms women had under earlier Egyptian dynasties, but at this time, there were two Egypts.
 The Greek Ptolemaic Egypt, and the native Egypt, which served the Ptolemaic half.

 Most Greek women could not read or write and were discouraged from learning.
 Men were also cautioned against education women.
 As one Athenian reading primer taught young boys in the 4th century, “A man who teaches a woman to write should know that he is providing poison to an asp.”
 In that environment, calling a Jewish woman the first alchemist would probably do more to hurt your platform then help.
 He included her because she was simply too important to his work to exclude.